kaushikashok45/kaushikashok45/README.md

 - 👋 Hi, I’m @kaushikashok45
 - 👀 I’m interested in everything
 - 🌱 I’m currently learning all the things that make my heart beat
-- 💞️ I’m looking to collaborate on (still thinking about it P.S:I'm good at HTML5,CSS,PHP,Javascript)
+- 💞️ I’m looking to collaborate on (still thinking about it but P.S:I'm good at HTML5,CSS,PHP,Javascript)
 - 📫 Reach me at kaushikashok45@gmail.com

 <!---